XianruiWang/XianruiWang/README.md

-- 👋 Hi, I’m Xianrui Wang
+- 👋 Hi, I'm Xianrui Wang.
+I received my PhD from Northwestern Polytechnical University in June 2025, under the supervision of Prof. Jingdong Chen.
+Between March 2023 and March 2025, I was also a Research Fellow at Waseda IPS, where I worked with Prof. Shoji Makino.
+I am currently a TopMind at Huawei.
 - 👀 I’m interested in Stand up comedy and Audio signal processing (Blind source separation, Dereverberation, Beamforming, Source localization & Noise supression).
-- ✨ Advisor: Prof. Shoji Makino
-- ✨ I'm also working closely with Prof. Jacob Benesty, Prof. Israel Cohen, Dr. Gongping Huang, Dr. Andreas Brendel.
+- ✨ I'm also working closely with Prof. Jacob Benesty, Prof. Israel Cohen, Prof. Gongping Huang, Prof. Walter Kellermann, and Dr. Andreas Brendel.
 - 🌱 I’m currently learning DNN assisted source separation
 - 💞️ I’m looking to collaborate on semi-blind source separation and target speaker extraction
 - 📫 How to reach me wangxianrui97@gmail.com